vegaprotocol/specs/protocol/0000-validators-chosen-by-stake.md

 2) For validators up to `number_multig_signers` the `validator_score` is capped by the value on `ethereum`, if available and it's `0` for those who should have value on Ethereum but don't (they are one of the top `number_multig_signers` by `validator_score` on VEGA).
 3) It is possible to submit a transaction to update the weights.

-## Ersatzvalidators
-New Network Parameter: NumberOfErsatzValidators
-New Network Parameter: MinmumStakeForErsatzValidator In addition to the normal validators, theres an additional set of Ersatzvalidators as defined by the corresponding network parameter.
-These are vlidators that do not contribute to the chain, but are on standby to jump in if normal validator drops off.

-As the other validators, Ersatzvalidators are defined through delegated stake, being the validators with the scores below the normal ones; is NumberOfValidators ia n and NumberOfErsatzValdators is n', then these are the validators with scores n+1 to n+n'.

-If n'=0, then all Validators that have more than MinimumStakeForErsatzValidator are treated as Ersatzvalidators.

-#Performance
-Ersatzvalidators are required to monitor the primary chain and keep an upded state of Vega at all times.
-Any performance measurements that relate to Validators being required to keep an accurate stake also apply to Ersatzvalidators.

-#Rewards
-In terms of rewards, Ersatzvalidators are treated exactly like other validators (see https://github.com/vegaprotocol/specs-internal/blob/master/protocol/0064-VALP-validator_performance_based_rewards.md and https://github.com/vegaprotocol/specs-internal/blob/master/protocol/0058-REWS-simple_pos_rewards.md).
-Where the necessary measurements are not available, the average of the measurements of the real validators is used.
-The only missing measurement should be the failure to be a leader, but others may come up during implementation.

-#Multisig
-At this point, Ersatzvalidators are not part of the Multisig.